 Puerto Rico is a territory of the United States.
 In 2017, the people of Puerto Rico voted on whether to become the 51st state in the Union, and the vast majority of voters said yes.
-Another vote is planned for November, 2020.
+In November, 2020, a majority of voters said yes to statehood.

 Puerto Rico was devastated by Hurricane Maria in 2017.
 News coverage made many Americans aware for the first time that Puerto Ricans are U.S. citizens.